marovira/helios-ml/_sources/tutorial.rst.txt

         self._val_scores["total"] = 0
         self._val_scores["correct"] = 0

-Calling ``on_validatioN_start`` on the base class automatically clears out the ``_val_scores`` dictionary to ensure we don't accidentally over-write or overlap values.
+Calling :py:meth:`~helios.mode.model.Model.on_validation_start` on the base class automatically clears out the ``_val_scores`` dictionary to ensure we don't accidentally over-write or overlap values.
 After setting the fields we care about, let's perform the validation step:

 .. code-block:: python